Theta Burst Stimulation

 Continuous TBS (cTBS) is an inhibitory stimulation used to calm or decrease neuronal activity.
 This inhibitory stimulation is useful for disorders like anxiety or tinnitus where parts of the brain are overactive.

-The advantages stated above give TBS a safe and significant ability to induce synaptic plasticity.
+The advantages stated above give Theta Burst Stimulation (TBS) protocols a safe and significant ability to induce synaptic plasticity.
 This synaptic plasticity allows neuronal communication pathways in the brain to be altered in a way that is advantageous in treating disorders related to neural health.

 Neural health is vital for mental health and cognitive function.